 Why is an ERP Implementation Plan Important?

-A famous failed ERP implementation example came in 2019 when vehicle management company Leaseplan abandoned their migration to an SAP-based ERP system after numerous project delays and change management challenges.
+A famous failed ERP implementation example came in 2019 when vehicle management company Leaseplan abandoned its migration to an SAP-based ERP system after numerous project delays and change management challenges.
 This caused the business to write off $100 million in project costs and completely start again from scratch.

 The catastrophic failure of the project was attributed to poor planning which caused the company to develop software that would “not be fit for purpose in the emerging digital world in which [it] operated.”